 Incubator or Accelerator: What’s the Difference?

 Accelerators and incubators have a lot in common, they are the two great ways to boost your startup.
-However, there are several key differences you need to know if making a choice between them.
 This article breaks it down in detail and offers an exclusive 2-minute test so that you can find the best fit.

 Meaning of terms

 “Startup accelerator” and “startup incubator” are the two terms often used interchangeably.
 They were both popularized in hubs like Silicon Valley, with the top representatives like Y Combinator Startup School which are highly competitive.
 Today, they are spread all over the world, providing startups with opportunities early on.

 Both accelerators and incubators offer expert mentorship & guidance.
 Still, their programs and goals are different.
 It is evident from the name itself: while incubators “incubate” early-stage ideas and innovation, accelerators “accelerate” the growth of a working startup.
 Let’s compare the 7 key nuances: Requirements, Goal, Selection, Funding, Environment, Support, and Duration.